The Transit Corridors Vision

 The Plan aims to transform San Bruno Avenue into a mixed-use transit-oriented development (TOD) corridor with higher intensity uses that foster a pedestrian environment, encourage multi-modal connections, and create a sense of community entry and identity.
 The Plan encourages upgrades of existing storefronts and landscaping to improve the appearance of the avenue.
 New bicycle lanes, building setbacks, diverse housing types, such as multifamily and townhomes, streetscape improvements, traffic circles (roundabouts) and potential reduction of vehicle travel lanes are proposed for San Bruno Avenue.
 The reduced lane aspect is described as a longer term option that will be studied after the grade separation is completed.

-(4) Huntington Avenue: Streetscape Beautification and Bicycle/Pedestrian Links
+(4) Huntington Avenue: Streetscape Beautification, Bike/Pedestrian Links

 The Plan strategy for Huntington Avenue is to preserve the existing residential character while taking advantage of development opportunities around the Caltrain and BART stations, where a TOD overlay zone is proposed to allow increased intensity of uses and building heights to accommodate retail, office and higher density housing.
 The northern half of Huntington Avenue, where residential uses are not permitted due to the 70 decibels airport noise contour, is designated for a mix of commercial and office uses.
 The southern half of Huntington Avenue is designated for a mix of uses that includes medium-density housing.
 A key development site across the street from the BART parking garage is identified as potentially suitable for a new hotel.
-The proposed design guidelines for Huntington Avenue are intended to encourage streetscape improvements and traffic calming measures, including roundabouts, to create a pedestrian- and bicycle-friendly corridor to the Caltrain station.
+The proposed design guidelines for Huntington Avenue are intended to encourage streetscape improvements and traffic calming measures, including roundabouts, to create a pedestrian- and bicycle-friendly corridor to the Caltrain station

 (5) Station Area: High-Intensity TOD